DedSmurfs/Ollama-on-WSL/README.md

 ## Prerequesits
-- WSL (if you are running Windows.
+- [WSL](https://learn.microsoft.com/en-us/windows/wsl/install) (if you are running Windows.
 This is just more reliable than running it barebones on Windows in the long run)
-- Docker
+- [Nvidia Cuda](https://developer.nvidia.com/cuda-downloads) (Or the AMD/Intel equivalent depending on your GPU)
-- Nvidia Cuda (Or the AMD/Intel equivalent depending on your GPU)
+- [Docker](https://www.docker.com/) (Only a requirement for Open-WebUI)
 ### Installing Ollama
 In a Powershell terminal, run each command hitting enter after each line and letting them run
 - `wsl`